Hunt the Wumpus

 Wumpus 3, although not written by Yob, added “earthquakes, bat migrations and the incredible ‘turnareo’” to the game.
 As far as I know, it was never published and is no longer available.

 Hunt the Wumpus was later ported to many different systems and many different computer languages.
-When microcomputers became popular, just about every system had a version of the game.
+Just about every popular microcomputer system had a version (or multiple versions) of the game.
 It became so widespread that many people forgot its origins.
-Even today, several sources credit authorship of Hunt the Wumpus to Ken Thompson5, the legendary computer scientist and co-author of UNIX!
+Even today, several sources credit Ken Thompson, the legendary computer scientist and co-author of UNIX, as the original author of Hunt the Wumpus!4

 But Yob viewed this ubiquity as a good thing: